TomerShenar/Disentangling_Shift_And_Add/README.md

 1. "disentangle_shift_and_add.py" is the main code that runs the script.
 It should not be editted unless you are an experienced user, except perhaps for the first part, where the spectra and dates are read, if needed.
 2. "Input_disentangle.py" is where the user inserts multiple options and parameters for the disentangling procedure.
 This script is documented and should be filled as instructed in the file.
 3. "Disentangling/disentangle_functions.py" contains the main functions used by the script.
 Do not edit unless you know what you're doing.
-4. "make_spectra_SB2.py" is a small script that creates mock data of an hypothetical binary with prespecified templates, resolution & S/N (option: nebular contamination)
+4. "make_spectra_SB2.py" is a small script that creates mock data of an hypothetical binary with prespecified templates, resolution & S/N (option: nebular contamination); "make_spectra_SB3.py" is the equivalent for triples
 5. "2DCont.py" reads a "chi2 output" from the "disentangle_shift_and_add.py" output and produces K1,K2 measurements and a 2D color map.
 6. "plot.py" is a helpful script to easily plot spectra (ascii/fits)
 7. a "Models" directory with a few selected TLUSTY & PoWR models of OB and WR stars, and a HERMES observation of a Be star; for creating mock data.